-A throwback debut: DK Metcalf breaks Steve Largent’s rookie record in Seahawks’ victory over Bengals
+A throwback debut: DK Metcalf tops Steve Largent’s rookie record in Seahawks’ victory over Bengals

 Yes, Metcalf is embracing the vast expectations placed on him as a rookie and for one game, at least, he’s living up to them.

-Metcalf had a team-high four catches for 89 yards in a 21-20 victory over the Bengals, setting a team record most receiving yards by a rookie in his debut.
+Metcalf had four catches for 89 yards in a 21-20 victory over the Bengals, setting a team record for most receiving yards by a rookie in his debut.

 The previous record-holder?
 None other than Largent, who had 86 receiving yards in his Seahawks debut 43 years ago.

-Sitting at his locker, Metcalf again wore Largent’s No. 80 during post-game interviews.
+Sitting at his locker, Metcalf again wore Largent’s No. 80 during postgame interviews.

 “Everybody talks about how great of a receiver he was, and he never dropped anything,” Metcalf said.
 “He’s the GOAT receiver in Seattle, so I’m just trying to be like him.”